shawnnguyenmck/shawnnguyenmck.github.io/README.md

-*Intro to Distributed System Patterns*
+# *Intro to Distributed System Patterns*

 Have you ever wondered how distributed systems work?
 Do you want to learn how to write code that spans multiple systems reliably without data loss, while staying performant?
 Then say no more - we'll be running an crash course where we'll be building highly available distributed system components together in a local environment on our laptops.

 This course will span 2 weeks, meet 3 times a week, 2 hours per day.
 At the end of each week, we'll build and deeply understand a component in a simulated distributed system with full end to end testing.
-The course components we will be building will be modeled after https://fly.io/dist-sys/.
+The course components we will be building will be modeled after [FlyIO](https://fly.io/dist-sys/).

-Course Prerequisites:
+##Course Prerequisites:
 1. Golang programming knowledge

 2. Fundamental Systems Knowledge (networking, concurrency, filesystems, locks)

-Goals:
+##Goals:
 1. Understand and apply concepts around reliability, consistency, and availability in a distributed system.
 2. Learn to debug and root cause common distributed system failures.

-**What is unique about this course?
+##**What is unique about this course?
 Students will gain *hands on experience with distributed systems*.
 Students will participate in the design, implementation, assembly, configuration, benchmarking, and tests of a simulated distributed system on their local machine.
 Students will deeply learn how to evaluate and make trade-offs in distributed systems and understand the effects of network failures and message loss, and ways to mitigate these scenarios.

-**What happens after finishing this course?
+##**What happens after finishing this course?
 Congrats!
 You're a systems expert now (not).
 Jokes aside, this course is simply an intro to the fascinating but complex world of distributed systems.
 Hopefully this course has piqued your curiousity.
 After this course, we'll aim to continue this series once every 2 weeks, where we will actually dive into popular distributed system recipes, tools, and frameworks used in production environments, and understand when to apply these systems to real world applications.
 Stay tuned!

-*Week 1: Foundations of a distributed system
+###*Week 1: Foundations of a distributed system
 1. Setup dev environment (pre-requisites e.g. golang, jdk/jre, graphviz)
 2. Understanding consistency, availability, and partition tolerance.
 3. Intro to maelstrom workbench for learning distributed systems.